himesh07/Unsupervised-Learning/README.md

 Notebook:
 Explore the step-by-step process of data preprocessing, exploratory data analysis, dimensionality reduction, clustering, and performance evaluation.<br>
 Presentation:
-Powerpoint used for video presentation.
+Powerpoint used for video presentation.<br>
 README.md:
 You are here!
 This document provides an introduction to the project and guides you through its contents.